 - For HX Edge clusters, UEFI secure boot should only be enabled on HX Edge clusters running Cisco IMC version 4.1(2a) and later.
-If secure boot is enabled on earlier Cisco IMC versions, secure boot will need to be temporarily disabled during firmware updates. - Support for Secure boot is available only for HyperFlex ESXi M4/M5/M6 Server. - Cluster expansion supported on M2R1 compute nodes. - VMware ESXi supported versions correspond to HX 4.5(1a) for 6.5, 6.7 and 7.0. - Attestation of Secure Boot of ESXi hosts by vCenter is supported.
+If secure boot is enabled on earlier Cisco IMC versions, secure boot will need to be temporarily disabled during firmware updates. - Support for Secure boot is available only for HyperFlex ESXi M5/M6 Server. - Attestation of Secure Boot of ESXi hosts by vCenter is supported.
 This feature requires ESXi release 6.7 or later and TPM 2.0 modules on the converged or compute nodes.
 The TPM and TXT parameters, which are required to enable usage of the TPM module, are automatically configured in the course of enabling secure boot.
 No additional steps are required to use attestation. - All the factory prepped M.2 RAID edge nodes run HXDP server firmware version 4.1(2a) or later.
 If a customer downgrades in field or retrofits existing setup and tries to bring up a cluster with M.2RAID nodes with HXDP server firmware version earlier than 4.1(2a), then the install may fail with the error UEFI boot parameters cannot be configured for Legacy boot mode.
 The HXDP server firmware must be upgraded to version 4.1(2a) or later and then re-try the install.